paritytech/polkadot/roadmap/implementors-guide/src/runtime/paras.md

 It's also responsible for managing parachain validation code upgrades as well as maintaining availability of old parachain code and its pruning.

+One other important thing happening in this module is dispatching of the `UpwardMessage`s.

 ## Storage

 Utility structs: